scality/core-ui/README.md

 Run ESLint by using `eslint-config-react-app` which is a shareable ESLint configuration used by [Create React App](https://github.com/facebook/create-react-app).

-### `npm test`

-Launch the test runner in the interactive watch mode.
-It will generate test snapshots by using Storybook Storyshot add-on.
-You have to run all the tests and update all snapshots before each commit.

 ### `npm run build`

 Build the app for production to the `dist` folder.